Napping at Work? No Way!

 What a great lunch, says your stomach.
 Your brain is telling you it needs a nap, a quick intermission, a slight nod, a Siesta.
 But that’s never going to happen during the day – or can it?
 In the past several years there has been a rise in workplace naps from futuristic sleep pods to dim-lighted nap rooms.

 Jealous?
-All this talk of napping has me thinking – what’s the origin of the almighty nap?
+All this talk of napping has us thinking – what’s the origin of the almighty nap?
 Are there benefits to napping at work?
-Am I a pro-work napper?
+Am we pro-work nappers?
 What’s the correlation to productivity and naps in top companies?
-Once again, the hat came on and Sherlock Spallone investigated.

 Naps go way, way back…

 Humans have been napping since the beginning of time.
 The excellent part about the word nap is it still means what it has all along – to steal, grab or snatch.
 The history of the first “napper” can’t be traced (we’ve been doing it too long) but the Spanish have been taking “Siestas” for hundreds of years and most European countries still embrace workplace napping to this day.
 The Siesta or sixth hour refers to taking a rest midday when the rays of the sun are at their hottest.
 Some famous nappers include; Thomas Edison, da Vinci and Napoleon.
 Edison believed he drew creative energy from daily napping, hence the lightbulb.

 According to a poll conducted by the National Sleep Foundation, 30% of 1,000 workers say sleepiness interferes with daytime work several times a month.
 Today’s workforce logs more on-the-job hours than ever in history and with responsibilities outside of work, nighttime sleep is becoming a low priority.